Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Functoriality of the incidence coalgebra construction

-Many coalgebra maps in the classical theory of incidence coalgebras, notably reduction maps, are induced from decalage in this way, as we shall see in the Examples Section~\ref{sec:ex}, and as further amplified in \cite{GKT:ex}. \end{blanko}
+Many coalgebra maps in the classical theory of incidence coalgebras, notably reduction maps, are induced from decalage in this way, as we shall see in Section~\ref{sec:ex}, and as further amplified in \cite{GKT:ex}. \end{blanko}

 \begin{blanko}{Contravariant functoriality.} There is also a contravariant functoriality for certain simplicial maps, which we briefly explain, although it will not be needed elsewhere in this paper.